-Our administration and staff are eager to begin another year with the students, parents, grandparents, and community members.
+Welcome to the 2022-2023 school year.
+We hope everyone had a wonderful summer break.
+Our administration and staff are eager to begin another year with students, parents, grandparents, and community members.
 We hope to work with everyone to make this another successful instructional year.
-We are hopeful this year will be closer to normal.

-With the beginning of school for the 2021-2022 year we are happy to say we are returning to in-person instruction.
-We are hopeful to maintain this in-person instruction for most, if not the entire year.
-The high school Virtual Academy is still available for special circumstances at the high school level.
+With the beginning of the 2022-2023 year we are happy to be returning to in-person instruction.
+We are hopeful to maintain in-person instruction throughout the year.
+The high school Virtual Academy is still available during and after school sessions for special circumstances at the high school level.

 Our elementary through tenth grades will continue to participate in Measurement of Academic Progress (MAP) testing to continue throughout the year to keep a close measure on our alignment to end of year required state assessments.
-We will continue for the seventh year with the College Credit Plus program with the majority of our students attending Edison State, Sinclair, and Wright State.
+We continue for the eighth year with the College Credit Plus program with the majority of our students attending Edison State, Sinclair, and Wright State.
 We also look forward to continuing with our Career Tech programming at the high school which is consistently well received by our students.
-One additional program this year is Construction Technology.
-Many of these programs continue to compete in state and national competitions.
-The junior class will continue to take the required ACT test for all junior students this spring.
+Many of these programs continue to be national competition award winners.
+Last summer our Careers with Children program had several national award winners in the FCCLA competition.
+The top 10 award winners were:

 Our district continues to be on a rotational basis to purchase textbooks and supplemental materials beyond the required College Credit Plus textbook purchases.
-This year our district purchased many new mathematics textbooks and materials.
-Next year we will be purchasing English/Language Arts for grades 7-12.
+This year, our district purchased many new English/Language Arts textbook and materials for grades 6-12.
+Next year we will be purchasing English/Language Arts for grades K-5.

-This fall we will continue to contract with the City of Greenville to provide us with two school resource officers.
-One will continue to be housed at the high school while the other will be at the K-8 facility.
-These SRO’s will assist us with safety and security, but also provide educational programming.
-They have done an outstanding job for the district and it our pleasure to work with the city to staff these positions.
-We are also beginning to train some Threat Assessment Teams at the high school and middle school.
-These teams will be in operation by next year.
+This fall we will continue to contract with the City of Greenville to provide us with three school resource officers.
+One will continue to be housed at the high school while the other two will be at the K-8 facility.
+These SROs will assist us with safety and security, but also provide educational programming.
+They have done an outstanding job for the district and it is our pleasure to work with the city to staff these positions.
+We are appreciative to expand the coverage to these SROs covering all school hours.
+We are also fully implementing our Threat Assessment Teams at the high school and middle school this year.

 As we begin a new year, remember to travel slowly on Ohio and Main Street and observe the speed limit when students are present and particularly during drop off and dismissal times at the K-8 complex, as well as, the high school.
 Always slowdown in the parking lots and follow marked traffic flow to keep everyone safe.
 At the K-8 complex in front of the building the first row of parking on both sides will be reserved for visitors.
 Staff members assigned to these buildings will not park in these areas.
 All visitors must continue to enter Memorial Hall by the side door, next to the parking lot, and be buzzed in for security purposes.